chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_custom_provider_syntax.rst

 * The structure of a lightweight provider will vary, depending on the complexity of the tasks required to complete an action
 * At its core, a lightweight provider is just |ruby| code, which means that anything that can be done in |ruby| can be done in a lightweight provider

-The basic syntax for a lightweight provider that is built to leverage |chef| resources is as follows:
+The basic syntax for a lightweight provider that is built to leverage core resources is as follows:

 .. code-block:: ruby